-- Start with an idea for research or a project.
-If your project involves partners in other departments or organizations, begin planning and talking with partners early.
-Contact Foundation and Corporate Relations (FCR) for help researching foundation and government agencies whose priorities match your research or project.
+Start with an idea for a project.
+If your idea involves partners in other departments or organizations, begin talking with them early.
+Contact the Grants Office for help finding foundations and government agencies with priorities that match your project.

-- Start with a Request for Proposals (RFP) from a foundation or government agency that you think is addressing topics or issues related to your area of interest, the Grants Office can help you develop a description of your current research that matches the requirements of the RFP.
+Start with a Request for Proposals (RFP) from a foundation or government agency.
+If the RFP is related to your area of interest, the Grants Office can help you develop a description of your current research that matches the requirements of the RFP.

-- Read (and reread) the guidelines carefully, highlighting key words and phrases.
-Notice whether the initial submission is a letter of intent (LOI), pre-proposal, application, or full proposal.
+Read and reread the guidelines, highlighting key words and phrases.
+Determine whether initial submissions should come in the form of a letter of intent (LOI), preproposal, application, or full proposal.

-- What is the idea or problem I want to examine/address?
+- What is the idea or problem you want to tackle?

-- Why am I the ideal person to address this topic or do this project?
+- Why are you the ideal person to address this topic or to lead this project?

 - How long will it take?

 - What resources (time, money, access, collaborators, travel, materials, equipment, space) do you need to complete this project?

 - What will success look like and how will it be measured?